Salug: History

+Salug reduced its territory upon the creation of the municipality of Godod by virtue of Batas Pambansa Blg.
+146 issued on February 8, 1982.

 Mayors' protest

 On December 28, 2007, Salug Mayor Jesus Lim, president of the Zamboanga del Norte Mayors’ League, led 20 mayors of Zamboanga del Norte who protested the Department of Justice's incarceration of former congressman Romeo Jalosjos.
 Flags in their respective towns were flown at half mast and black ribbons were displayed at town halls.

 Geography

 Municipality of Salug is bounded on the south by the municipality of Godod the north-west by Liloy, to the east by the municipality of Leon B. Postigo, and to the north by Sindangan Bay.

 Climate

 Salug falls within the third type of climate wherein the seasons are not very pronounced.
 Rain is more or less evenly distributed throughout the year.
 Because of its tropical location the municipality does not experience cold weather.
 Neither does it experience strong weather disturbances due to its geographical location (being outside the typhoon belt) and also because of the mountains that are surrounding the municipality.